 I have heard so many people (both trainees and clients) giving me good reviews after ending the contract with them.

 Currently, my site has several five stars!
 What does that tell you?
 People believe in me and my services.
-Don’t forget, currently, my site is only one year old!
 How much more would you boost your site’s rankings just by adding links to brands that are known worldwide?

-If you can share your site’s content on your social media or have others share it because they loved it; it may be quite difficult to rank.
+It may be pretty tricky to rank if you can’t share your site’s content on your social media or have others share it because they loved it.

 Not only that, but social media also increases the site’s conversation rate.
 You’ve, therefore, got to make use of social media.